cyber-dojo/saver/docs/README.md

 - - - -

-## GET kata_tags(id)
+## GET kata_events(id)
-Returns details of all traffic-lights, for the individual practice-session with the given id.
+Returns details of all events, for the individual practice-session with the given id.
 - parameter, eg
 ```